 CG - Did you ever play any gigs with him?

 ZM - No. He had already formed Thin Lizzy by the time I started gigging - he was older than me - but I did spend the occasional night jamming with him, either at his apartment or at mine.
 I lost contact with him for years, but then I bumped into him one day on the London Underground - I was living in Wimbledon at the time and he had bought a house in Richmond - and we connected up again.
 He invited me out to his "pad", which turned out to be a mansion.
 I used to meet him for a drink in the Bailey - that's a pub just off Grafton Street, for your non-Irish readers - whenever we were both home for Christmas.
 We had mutual friends in Robbie Walsh and Robbie Killeen and a few others.
 Philip was very keen to keep his connection with Crumlin.
 He used to make a point of telling interviewers about his "Crumlin heritage", and I used to wind him up by telling him that he was only a blow-in.
 He hated that.
 But in fact he was as Crumlin as you can get.

 ZM - There isn't much to tell, really.
-An old friend of mine, Columb Farrelly, formed a band called Ton Ton Macoute, and Sinéad was the lead vocalist.
+A friend of mine, Columb Farrelly, formed a band, and Sinéad was the lead vocalist.
 I provided advice on the band's image, media strategy and so on.
-When I met Sinéad, let's just say we didn't get on like a house on fire.
+And I wrote some of their material and helped them to get gigs.
+Sinéad was offered a record deal by Ensign Records - which of course she accepted - and the rest, as they say, is history.
+But let's just say Sinéad and I didn't get on like a house on fire.
 And still don't.
-She has a great voice, obviously.
+But she has a great voice, obviously.